RakhithJK/libretro-Lakka-LibreELEC-wiki/The-bootloader.md

     mount -o remount,rw /flash

-Edit the file /flash/syslinux.cfg with nano:
+Edit the file /flash/syslinux.cfg (or extlinux.conf depending of your version) with nano:

     nano /flash/syslinux.cfg